A Book Ignites a Decade-Long Feud: CZ and Star Clash Again

 He gave Star a 24-hour ultimatum: Refuse the bet, and you’re misleading the public.

-The Governance Baseline of an Industry
+The Governance Foundation of an Industry

 The two titans may keep lobbing bombs at each other on X—but hiding in the craters are always the users.